wpaccessibility/wp-a11y-docs/_posts/2025-08-27-offer-multiple-ways-to-contact-you.md

 In all these cases, you’re forcing your way of working on the people trying to reach you.
 And it’s worth remembering: some of them can’t even use these options.

-So, what are the ways to communicate?
-And what are the pros and cons?
+So, what are some other ways to communicate?
+What are the pros and cons of different methods?

 ## Different ways to get in touch